nickemma/Meridian/docs/DESIGN_DOC.md

 ### The correctness requirement

-A causal consistency guarantee means: if operation A causally precedes operation B (A → B), then any node that has seen B must also have seen A. Vector clocks encode causality: V(A) < V(B) (A's clock is dominated by B's clock componentwise) means A causally precedes B.
+Causal consistency guarantees: if operation A causally precedes operation B (A → B), any node that has seen B must also have seen A. Vector clocks encode this relationship: V(A) < V(B) componentwise means A causally precedes B.

-The merge algorithm must preserve this property across concurrent writes from different nodes.
+In Meridian, causal consistency is used for lease renewals and policy reads — operations where the client needs a causally consistent view of prior writes, without paying for quorum.

 ### The algorithm